AjaxPop/urlscreenshot/README.md

 This application uses API Flash. https://apiflash.com/documentation

-A simple golang application that screenshots a webpage.
+A simple Golang application that screenshots a webpage.
 The screenshot is saved as a screenshot.jpeg file.

 Example: